1j01/guitar/README.md

 * Allow configuring the effects chain
   (at least toggle distortion on/off)

+* Clear way set focus to the fretboard for playback (unfocusing the tablature editor), via the keyboard

 * Tablature editor
-    - Clear way to unfocus / set focus to the fretboard for playback, via the keyboard

     - Scroll with the playback position

-    - Make the playback position indicator different while playing
+    - Make the playback position indicator different while playing, so it's clearer whether its showing what's playing or what's next

-    - Handle multi-digit numbers when highlighting stuff

     - Set the position in the song when you click in the tablature editor

+    - Handle multi-digit numbers when highlighting notes

-    - Insert and overwrite notes with the virtual guitar fretboard
+    - Insert and overwrite notes with the virtual guitar fretboard (as opposed to just appending (which is a specific form of inserting))

+    - Multi-String Cursor mode

-    - Shift+click to select keeping the existing selection anchor
+        + Shift+click to select from the existing selection anchor

-    - Disable or override double-click and triple-click
+        + Disable or override double-click and triple-click

-    - Toggle custom selection behavior

-    - Maybe have a button to toggle insert/overwrite too
+        + Why does the selection style change on mouseup?

-    - Clearer insert mode cursor
+    - Clearer overwrite mode cursor

     - Custom syntax highlighting

         + Highlight tablature with articulations and everything

         + Highlight `<<` misalignment markers as erroneous

-    - Why does the selection style change on mouseup?

     - Maybe add some padding with `renderer.setPadding`?